jack-powers/jack-powers.github.io/index.md

 ### Professional Summary
-I am a mathematics graduate from Queensland University of Technology
+I am a mathematics graduate from Queensland University of Technology currently undertaking a Master of Philosophy (Mathematics).
 ### Research Work

 [Project 1 Title](/sample_page)